- Performing Arts

 See more at www.susanbeecherpottery.com.

-Susan Bogen is a Studio Potter maintaining studios in NJ as well as the Catskill Mountains.
-She has taught ceramics at The Art School at the Old Church, Demarest, NJ for over 12 years.
-Susan works in both porcelain and stoneware, firing to cone 10 in either her gas kiln or in Susan Beecher’s wood kiln.
+Susan Bogen is a Studio Potter maintaining studios in NJ and the Catskill Mountains.
+She has taught ceramics at The Art School at the Old Church, Demarest, NJ for over 15 years.
+Susan works in both porcelain and stoneware.
 She has exhibited in various national juried shows.
-Her work is currently in many galleries.
+Her work is currently in many galleries and shops.